Vikasbadliwal/Vidyarthi-Vikas/Ticket-CD/README.md

 * Use Jenkins credentials for authentication.
 * Use separate inventories for environments when required.
 * Use approval for production deployments.
-* Maintain deployment logs.
-* Always have a tested rollback procedure.

 ---